libra/website/docs/life-of-a-transaction.md

 ## Validator Component Interactions

-In the [Libra Protocol](libra-protocol#transactions) document we looked at the structure of a transaction, and mentioned that:
+In the [Libra Protocol - Key Concepts](libra-protocol#transactions) document we looked at the structure of a transaction, and mentioned that:

 * Clients of the Libra Blockchain submit transactions to request updates to the ledger state.
 * These transactions are submitted to a Libra validator node.